RINEARN/exevalator/README.md

 		result += exevalator.eval("x - 1 + 1 - 1 + 1 - 1"); // Different with the above
 	}

-In the above code, the for-loop runs in the speed of **some tens/hundreds of thousands of times cycles second**.
+In the above code, the for-loop runs in the speed of **some tens/hundreds of thousands of cycles per second**.
 It is about 100 times slower than the previous example code.

 You can avoid this kind of performance-down by creating an independent instance of Exevalator for each expression: